PavanKumarMadduri/Jenkins-ELK_Stack/README.md

 Open Jenkins GUI using URL http://<IP>:8080

-Create a Pipeling Project and Enter your Github project details for which you want to run CI/CD
+Create a Pipeline Project and enter your Github repo details for which you want to run CI/CD

 ### Github